 If funds are under- or over-utilized or mismanaged, it will be detrimental to the sustainability, viability and growth of the organization, which may even have to shut down operations as a result.
 This is because the capital needs of the organization are met through external sources in most cases and if the organization is letting the funds sit idle, it is not earning to its maximum capacity.
 If it is using it all up in an imprudent manner, it will have to raise more funds and in turn, increase its tax/ dividend burden or lose more control over its working.
 And beyond a certain level, it may not be able to raise more funding.
 Utilization of funds also impacts the liquidity, safety and risk management of the organization.

-Constituents of the Fund Utilization Function
+Constituents of the Fund Utilization Function:

-Investment decisions: Every organization requires fixed assets, and since these will be used for a longer duration and involve heavy fund requirement, they are an investment.
-Some fixed assets appreciate while other depreciate and will have to be replaced.
+Investment decisions: Every organization requires fixed assets, and since these will be used for a longer duration and involve heavy fund requirements, they are an investment.
+Some fixed assets appreciate while others depreciate and will have to be replaced.
 The investment should also be such that there is enough left for the organization to meet its operational expenses and purchase current assets.
 So, organizations need to properly plan and prioritize the purchase and replacement of the various fixed assets through capital budgeting, profit and loss analysis, opportunity cost analysis, etc.

 Working Capital and Cash Flow Management: Organizations need liquidity and cash flow in the short-term in order to meet their operational costs, working capital requirements and emergencies.
 The level of cash flow and liquidity have an impact on the credit-worthiness of the organization.